jwa91/ell_prompt_ab_testing/README.md

 ## Configuration

 - Create a `.env` file based on the `.env.example` and add your API keys and other configuration options.
+Note that ell relies on these environment variables so make sure they are set before using ell functionality, including ell studio and autocommit.

 ## Project Structure